Monthly Mindfulness Practice Group

 The Class

+We’ll spend our four too-short weeks covering the text of the Heart Sutra, exploring its references, teaching, and spirit.
+Let’s see if we can begin to understand and appreciate its invitation to us.
 As always, the practical everyday life applications for all the teachings will be discussed in class and sent out afterward via email, along with any resources or references that might be useful to you.
 During our time together, participants will be encouraged to ask questions, share insights, and connect the class material to the experience of everyday life.
 Together, we’ll feel our way into meeting the Noble Eightfold Path; sometimes with discussion, sometimes with teachings, sometimes with exercises… but always with acceptance and empathy.

 PLEASE NOTE: All are welcome to this friendly exploration.
 No deep knowledge of the Buddhist tradition is required.
 All of our explorations will be curious and thorough, and we’ll be able to speak to all levels of experience.
-This class would be a great jumping-on place for newer folks!

 The Details

-Class is six Tuesdays, July 8 – August 12, 6:00-7:30pmCT, via Zoom.
-The fee is $189.
+Class is four Tuesdays, Sept.
+9-30, 6:00-7:30pmCST, via Zoom.
+The fee is $99.
 Scholarships available upon request.
 No required text; all readings will be provided.

 All classes and course content will be recorded, so non-sequential learning and distance attendance are both possible and encouraged.
 You won’t miss anything.
+It’s also okay to register the class only for the recordings.

 The Reminder

 People care about this beautiful and suffering world.
 They do it most powerfully and most directly by caring for their own precious inner lives.
 Walking the spiritual path is still a choice people make; a loving response to the human condition that people still choose.
 This will be a gentle, sincere, unique, and collective inquiry, and will help us develop creative day-to-day mindfulness practices so that we more deeply experience and appreciate our precious and fleeting lives.
-Please join us and spread the ripple by bringing a friend!

 Register